 Line a 13×9 baking pan with parchment paper.
 Combine Cheerios, cranberries, almonds and oats in a large mixing bowl and set aside.

 Combine oil, honey, vanilla, and salt in a small bowl.
 Pour over Cheerio mixture and stir well.
 Pat firmly into prepared pan.
 Bake at 325°f for 15 minutes.
 Cool in pan for 30 minutes then remove from pan and cool completely before cutting into bars.
 I found these hold their shape the best if kept cold.

-- It is best to store these in the refrigerator.
+- STORAGE: Store these granola bars in an airtight container in the refrigerator for up to 1 week.
+It is best to store these in the refrigerator.
 My original recipe called for corn syrup but after many comments asking for an alternative, I changed the recipe and replaced it with honey.
 I tried many methods but couldn’t create a bar that held its shape well at room temperature.
 So these hold their shape best when cold.

 - Nutrition is calculated using coconut oil.

 12 thoughts on “Cheerio Granola Bars”

 These are such a great snack to grab on the way out the door

 How long do these keep in fridge and in freezer?